sovietscout/biblio/README.md

   Renamed "paper1.pdf" to "Smith, J. (2020).
 Research Study.pdf"
   Renamed "paper2.pdf" to "Doe, J., & Brown, A. (2018).
 AI in Healthcare.pdf"
   ```

-## Error Handling
-- If a PDF has no extractable text, it is skipped.
-- If the LLM fails to generate metadata, an error is logged.
-- Invalid characters in filenames are replaced with underscores.

 ## License
 MIT License.
 See `LICENSE` file for details.